King Family Bursary Recipients

 Kendall Flower, 2015

 Kendall Flower is an accredited landscape architect with professional expertise in the areas of ecological restoration, design for natural tourism and recreation, sustainable sites and low impact development technologies, and community engagement.
-As the final component of her Masters of Planning degree with the University of Guelph, Kendall’s project will explore, evaluate, and propose alternative models to the relationships between policy, governance, and conservation in the Georgian Bay Littoral Biosphere Reserve.
-She will produce an accessible report to help all concerned gain a better understanding of the issues and opportunities in this area.
+As the final component of her Masters of Planning degree with the University of Guelph, Kendall’s project explored, evaluated, and proposed alternative models to the relationships between policy, governance, and conservation in the Georgian Bay Littoral Biosphere Reserve.
+Kendall’s project is designed to help all concerned gain a better understanding of the issues and opportunities in this area.
+Click here to read Kendall’s report.

 Jillian McDonald, 2015

 Jillian McDonald is a Canadian artist whose work focuses on the supernatural and the capacity of nature itself to contain an “otherworldliness”.
 Jillian has exhibited throughout Canada and the United States as well as in Germany, Spain, and England, and has received numerous grants and awards, including the Glenfiddich Canadian Art Prize.
-For her bursary project, Jillian will produce a multi-screen video portrait of the Bay entitled Spirit Lake.
-She will spend time in the region exploring legends and oral histories and gathering video footage to create a work that is haunted with the Bay’s spirits of land and sea, nature’s remarkable and unexplainable forces.
+For her bursary project, Jillian produced a multi-screen video portrait of the Bay entitled Spirit Lake, inspired by the Bay’s spirits of land and sea, nature’s remarkable and unexplainable forces.

 Andrea Curtis, 2014

 Andrea Curtis is an award-winning writer and editor based in Toronto.
 She has published books about food issues for both adults and children, and received the Edna Staebler Award for Creative Non-Fiction for her first novel, Into the Blue: Family Secrets and the Search for a Great Lakes Shipwreck.
-For her bursary project, Andrea is writing a young adult novel based on the story of two teenagers’ survival at sea after the wreck of the ‘S.S.
+For her bursary project, Andrea has written a young adult novel based on the story of two teenagers’ survival at sea after the wreck of the ‘S.S.
 Asia,’ a passenger and cargo steamer that went down in Georgian Bay in 1882.
+The novel will be published in 2018 – stay tuned for more information!

 Tim Laurin, 2014